shikhashikz/shikhashikz.github.io/_posts/2021-09-07-Thirty-MustKnowRevenueDriverlessons-from-CodyWard.md

 I found one person in the corporate circle who loves purple like me.
 Now that’s what I assume as Cody Ward had used loads of purple in the session and on his website as well!.
 His thirty pointer list has inspired me to pen mine.

 Cody Ward has gathered (over the past 10 years!) his insights on the journey to becoming a CMO.
-He understands how leadership has to operate now that he is in their shoes, and he's made a list of 30 rules he's learned throughout his career.
+He understands how leadership has to operate now that he is in their shoes, and he's made a list of 30 rules he's learned throughout his career and shared with the Peak community.
 For the complete list of 30, you need to **[connect with him!](https://www.linkedin.com/in/codyward/)** But here I have picked my top five, which hit me hard.

 1. Be a Business Strategist
 2. Be accountable for the entire funnel.
 Get your optics right in the funnel.
 Sign up for the revenue!